Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 No Traffic as I am Giving away a damn to SEO

 SEO is not just getting the green lights on your WordPress Seo Plugin, It’s definitely beyond that or much more beyond that, The search engines are smarter than you can imagine, they change with time and improve with the technology stacks, and your SEO plugin goes by the wish of the Developer how he wants it to be,

 I can see many plugins most popular one like Yoast has lots of open bugs, and pending enhancements from years, ignoring them on their own the one that suffers is the new blog that would require to match everything to outshine.

 Your blog won’t get organic traffic if you don’t follow how a search engine expects your content to be crawled, Things like Schema, Structured data play a vital role in the correct SEO strategy and plan.

 Posts that are in the Rich Snippets get the most clicks and more impressions.
 As soon as your posts hit the rich snippets for certain keywords, you would see a jump in your organic traffic.

 Greed to Monetize More More Ads Less Content So No Traffic

-With the greed to make money from a blog initially, placing more and more advertisements after each paragraph, on the fixed widgets on the footer, headers everywhere, adding affiliate links to almost all your lines you write, to monetise the blog whether or not its useful to the readers or visitors is another reason for no organic traffic.
+With the greed to make money from a blog initially, placing more and more advertisements after each paragraph, on the fixed widgets on the footer, headers everywhere, adding affiliate links to almost all your lines you write, to monetize the blog whether or not its useful to the readers or visitors is another reason for no organic traffic.